Shattered Stability - Casus Belli.

 - In the political satire Wrong Is Right (1982), two suitcase nukes acquired by a Middle Eastern dictator are found on top of the World Trade Center.
 After being successfully disarmed, they're used to justify invading that country and seizing its oil.
 The last thing we see of the dictator as he's being bombed is him complaining that the whole thing was a set-up, as he still has the nukes in his possession.
 The movie became Harsher in Hindsight after the events of 9/11.

-- As one character pointed out, the island being strategically located only mattered if there was a war, and the only reason they were fighting was because of the damn island.
+- Jingo is built around one - unsurprisingly, given the name.
+The excuse for war is a worthless island that's risen from the bottom of the sea after a volcanic event, almost exactly between Ankh-Morpork and Klatch.
+The two nations have been at peace for decades, but since the island would be such a useful launching point for an invasion if they did go to war, tensions immediately escalate over who gets to claim it - or as Vimes puts it, "we're supposed to go to war over some rock that's only useful if we have to go to war?"
 A more politically acceptable excuse to go to war and seize the island (the attempted assassination of a diplomat) had to be manufactured as a result.
 Fortunately, Sam Vimes wasn't fooled for a minute and set out to put a stop to it before things got out of hand.
 Carrot ended up arresting two entire armies for, among other things, Conspiracy to Commit a Breach of the Peace and buying enough time for Vetinari to swing a large number of trade concessions in return for ceding the island to the other side... about half an hour before it sinks again.

 - In Small Gods, Vorbis arranges for one of his own church's missionaries to be murdered on his way back from Ephebe, then blames the Ephebians for killing the man and "counterattacks" with an army he'd sent out to cross the desert before the missionary had even visited their city.

-- In Interesting Times, Lord Hong is giving extensive support to highly ineffective "revolutionaries" to create a pretext for him to launch a potent counter-revolution
+- In Interesting Times, Lord Hong is giving extensive support to highly ineffective "revolutionaries" to create a pretext for him to launch a potent counter-revolution.
+As his long-term goal is to Take Over the World, he arranges for them to have a figurehead from outside The Empire (Rincewind), giving him an excuse to declare war on Ankh-Morpork in the future.

 - The manufacture of such a pretext is a major plot point in both the film and book versions of The Princess Bride.